-Drone Theory and Flight Training towards the CAA PfCO or Permission for Commercial Operations
+Drone Training towards the CAA PfCO

 This is one of the questions we get asked all the time at Uplift Drones.
 Don't worry - the answer is straightforward and we are here to help you through each step of the process.

 It’s important to point out that a ‘drone license’ doesn’t actually exist in the UK, so this term can be misleading.
-However, the term is regularly coined by those who don’t know how better to describe the CAA Permission for Commercial Operations (PfCO) – as its full name can be a bit of a mouthful!
-The PfCO is granted by the UK Civil Aviation Authority (CAA) to allow a company or person to undertake commercial work with their SUA (small unmanned aircraft -the official CAA term for a drone under 20kg).
+However, the term is regularly coined by those who don’t know how better to describe the Permission for Commercial Operations (CAA PfCO) – as its full name can be a bit of a mouthful!
+The PfCO is granted by the UK Civil Aviation Authority (CAA) to allow a company or person to undertake commercial (paid) work with their SUA (small unmanned aircraft -the official CAA term for a drone under 20kg).

-Once you have submitted your Operations Manual to us and it has been approved, you will need to take out insurance for your drone and book a Practical Flight Test with us.
+Once you have submitted your Operations Manual to us and it has been approved, you will need to take out commercial drone insurance and book a Practical Flight Test with us.
 By the time you have been through the excellent training at Uplift, you will be confident when it comes to the Flight Test.
 The Flight Test will be conducted as if it is a commercial job; the examiner will make it clear what is expected, but will only observe and assess your operation against the operations manual you have written.
 Some of the things the examiner will be looking for are:

 All of this will be very clear and familiar to you after you have completed the high-quality Flight Test Preparation eCourse, included in all of our PfCO courses.
 Once you’ve passed your Flight Test, its time for the final stage…